Valérie Rabault

-Valérie Rabault (French: [valeʁi ʁabo]; born 25 April 1973) is a French politician who has presided over the Socialists and affiliated group in the National Assembly since 2018.
-A member of the Socialist Party (PS), she has represented the 1st constituency of the Tarn-et-Garonne department in Parliament since 2012.
-Rabault is an engineer by trade.
+Valérie Rabault (French: [valeʁi ʁabo]; born 25 April 1973) is a French engineer and politician of the Socialist Party (PS) who has presided over the Socialists and affiliated group in the National Assembly since 2018.
+She has represented the 1st constituency of the Tarn-et-Garonne department in Parliament from 2012 to 2024.
+She was vice president of the National Assembly from 2022 to 2024.

 Early life and career

 Rabault attended the École des ponts ParisTech from 1994 to 1998.
+At the same time, she obtained an MBA from the Collège des Ingénieurs in 1998.

 Rabault entered the private sector as a construction manager and then became involved in project financing.
 She then practiced her professional activity in the banking sector by becoming an inspector at Société Générale, then in 2003, was recruited by BNP Paribas London in the risk monitoring teams.
 In 2005, she joined the Paris office; from 2010, she became head of risk planning in the equity and commodities division of BNP Paribas Investment Bank.
 She resigned in June 2012 following her election to the National Assembly.